Akshaj-Padmakar/CP-Library/README.md

 # CP-Library

-* This is Library I have created over my past 1.5 years of CP experience.
+* This is the Library I have created over my past 1.5 years of CP experience.

 * My Compitive Profiles :
   - [Codeforces](https://codeforces.com/profile/ap_2089)